Codewithmaths/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
+# Author :Manav Singh
 A simple  desktop game for fun .

 <p>
-  create a folder with name of the folder is images and inside this folder put all the images
+  create a folder , name of the folder is images and inside this folder put all the images
 </p>